Observation of laser-assisted electron scattering in superfluid helium

-LAES is a light--matter interaction process that holds promise to increase the temporal resolution of electron probes by combining velocity modulation and structural probing within the investigated sample.
-In LAES, free electrons that scatter off neutral atoms or molecules in presence of a strong laser field, can increase (inverse bremsstrahlung) or decrease (stimulated bremsstrahlung) their kinetic energy by multiples of the photon energy ($\pm\,n \hbar \omega$)~\cite{Kanya2019,Mason1993,Ehlotzky1998}.
-Structural information of the scattering object is encoded in the angular distribution of the accelerated/decelerated electrons~\cite{Morimoto2014,Kanya2019}.
-Importantly, the energy modulation only takes place during the time window in which the short laser pulse overlaps with part of the much longer electron pulse within the sample.
+LAES is a light--matter interaction process that offers an unique advantage for time-resolved electron probes by combining time-domain shaping of electron pulses with structural probing.
+In LAES, free electrons that scatter off neutral atoms or molecules in the presence of a strong laser field, can increase (inverse bremsstrahlung) or decrease (stimulated bremsstrahlung) their kinetic energy by multiples of the photon energy ($\pm\,n \hbar \omega$)\cite{Kanya2019,Mason1993,Ehlotzky1998}.
+Structural information of the scattering object is encoded in the angular distribution of the accelerated/decelerated electrons\cite{Morimoto2014,Kanya2019}.
+Importantly, the energy modulation only takes place during the time window in which the short laser pulse overlaps with the much longer electron pulse within the sample.
 LAES can thus be viewed as an optical gating technique that allows to record scattering-snapshots at precisely defined times.
-The capability of LAES to analyze structural dynamics with subparticle spatial resolution ($\sim1$\,pm) at timescales of electron dynamics ($<10$\,fs) was recently demonstrated in the gas-phase~\cite{Morimoto2014,Kanya2019}.
-However, in contrast to other strong-field phenomena~\cite{Ghimire2010}, LAES has evaded observation in the condensed phase so far, so that its potential for advancing the time resolution of structural probing through UEM and other techniques remains unexplored.
+The capability of LAES to analyze structural dynamics with subparticle spatial resolution ($\sim1$\,pm) at the timescale of electron dynamics ($<10$\,fs) was recently demonstrated in the gas phase\cite{Morimoto2014,Kanya2019}.
+Other strong-field phenomena like high-order harmonic generation\cite{Ghimire2010} have been extended from the gas phase to solid-state systems, providing insight into the attosecond electron dynamics and non-equilibrium situations in band structures.
+Also, the laser-assisted photoelectric effect was demonstrated from the surface of a solid\cite{MiajaAvila2006}, allowing to map the electron emission process with attosecond resolution\cite{Cavalieri2007}.
+LAES, in contrast, where an electron probes the structure of neutrals far away from its origin, has evaded observation in the condensed phase so far, so that its potential for advancing time-resolved structural probing at high particle densities remains unexplored.